Culture of Experts

 Expert-Trek: The Journey to Mastery

 The expert-trek is more than an individual work-process or work-journey.
 It is an expert’s long-term commitment to achieve mastery within a chosen circumference of expertise.
 When Traditional Establishment Experts commit to an expert-trek, their circumference of expertise is generally outlined by their profession or trade, and mastery is expected.
-Because Unconventional Experts own their own work-process, onlookers will view their mastery as being focused or within their own niche.
+Because Unconventional Experts own their own work-process, onlookers will view their mastery as being focused or within a unique niche.
 Since there is no standardization for their unconventional mastery, it is often overlooked or underappreciated.

 Unconventional Experts do not know that they are experts and do not assume the title of master for themselves.
 They are, however, always on an expert-trek to find mastery.
 The knowledge they find brings them to a new rung of the ladder, which changes their viewpoint and puts them one step closer to mastery.
 For them, the expert-trek is always a trek and never a set destination.